QCResUNet: Joint Subject-level and Voxel-level Segmentation Quality Prediction: Introduction

-Although numerous efforts have been devoted to automated segmentation QC, the majority of the studies have focused on whole-body multi-organ MRI segmentation and cardiac MRI segmentation QC.
-Additionally, most of these approaches have not assessed out-of-distribution generalization.
-Importantly, there has been limited research on segmentation QC specifically for brain tumor MRI segmentation QC.
+Although numerous efforts have been devoted to automated segmentation QC, the existing segmentation QC methods are still limited in many aspects (see a detailed comparison in~\Cref{tab:comparison}).
+First, most studies have focused on evaluating on a single segmentation task, e.g., whole-body multi-organ MRI segmentation and cardiac MRI segmentation QC.
+Additionally, most of these approaches have not assessed out-of-distribution generalization on external datasets.
+Second, there has been limited research on segmentation QC specifically designed for brain tumor MRI segmentation QC.
 The heterogeneous and complex appearances of brain tumors, which vary in locations, sizes, and shapes, contribute to the increased challenge of QC in brain tumor MRI segmentation.
-In addition, most prior QC approaches focused on predicting subject-level DSC~\citep{jungo2020analyzing, robinson2018real, robinson2019automated, valindria2017reverse, li2022towards} and do not consider the quality of the segmentation contour.
-However, DSC and contour measurement (e.g., normalized surface dice (NSD)) are equally important to comprehensively assess the segmentation quality~\citep{maier2024metrics}.
-Furthermore, it is crucial to address reliable voxel-level tissue-specific segmentation error localization.
+Third, most prior QC approaches have focused on predicting subject-level DSC~\citep{jungo2020analyzing, robinson2018real, robinson2019automated, valindria2017reverse, fournel2021medical,li2022towards} and do not consider or support the quality of the segmentation contour.
+However, both DSC and contour-based metrics (e.g., normalized surface dice (NSD)) are essential for a comprehensively assessment of the segmentation quality~\citep{maier2024metrics}.
+Fourth, it is crucial to address reliable voxel-level tissue-specific segmentation error localization.
 This localization is vital not only for auditing purposes but also for radiologists to prioritize cases that require manual refinement.
 By incorporating this component into quality control measures, it can enhance the accuracy and effectiveness of the overall segmentation process.
 However, this aspect has been largely overlooked in previous studies.
 One exception is the work proposed by~\cite{li2022towards}.
 However, this approach was only validated on cardiac segmentation QC with limited datasets.
-In addition, this method can only provide a binary segmentation error mask and is unable to identify voxel-level segmentation errors for different tissue classes.
+In addition, this method can only provide a binary segmentation error mask and is unable to identify voxel-level segmentation errors for different tissue classes, which limits its applicability in clinical practice.